djrobinson/crypto_research/noise.md

 _Inability to Gain Stakeholder Consensus Roadmaps_

 Historically, software projects do not stick to their original roadmaps.
 The fact that software projects miss deadlines on or chagne their roadmap is not a worthwhile critique to address.
-Also, how a project
+What is more pertinent is massive deviations from the roadmap and how a community reacts to such announcements.

 _Lack of Corporate Actions_